 :before advice on

-that it works elsewhere as well.
-For instance, I have been using it for
+this advice is that it works elsewhere as well.
+For instance, I have been using

 Note that this advice requires a little change to the original

 minibuffer-setup-hook I have lifted from Protesilaos.
 Instead of adding

 embark-live-occur-after-input to it I am using this to ensure only

 embark-live-occur-after-input is present.